patrickm02L/louh.github.io/doc/usage.md

 * See if anything has changed in `scss/foundation.scss`
 * We'll use `stylesheets/_settings.scss` to override anything in `stylesheets/foundation/_settings.scss`.

-# Grunt

-Grunt is used to build and assemble files.

 # Node server

 There is a node server just for serving and testing a local server; it's not necessary for hosting since the output is a GitHub Pages-ready static site.
 Type `npm start` to run the development server.

-_